jcarbonnell/nova/README.md

 ### MCP Server (Natural Language)
 ```
 You: "Create a group called 'research_team' and upload this data securely"
-Claude: [uses NOVA MCP tools to encrypt, upload to IPFS, and record on NEAR]
+Claude: [uses NOVA MCP tools to claim token, fetch TEE key, encrypt, upload to IPFS, and record on NEAR]
 ```

 ### JavaScript SDK